AndrewKovalenko/generator-amg/README.md

 This is [Yeoman-based](http://yeoman.io) scaffolding tool which allows you to create and manage front-end application based on [angularjs](https://angularjs.org/) and [requirejs](http://requirejs.org/).
 I took [this template](https://github.com/AndrewKovalenko/AngularJs-Application-Template) as basic idea of this application archiecture.

+This tool provides you ability to generate well structured front-end application, basic tasks to build and run application and configured testing framework.

 #####This generator is in **ALPHA TEST**!
 **So possibly it has some bugs!** Feel free to notify me about bugs which you've found and I'll fix them ASAP.